ramagalhaes/getir/README.md

 Built using ReactJS, Typescript, Redux and Redux-Saga.

-The application is running on heroku and mockAPI, if somwthing goes wrong and stops running it's also possible to run locally following the instructions above
+The application is running on heroku and mockAPI, if something goes wrong and stops running it's also possible to run locally following the instructions above